SeanKitaka/TwentyOneDays/CW/Coursework.md

 - a Social system that allows users to search to see if their friends are using the application and then add them, this will allow them to see their friends and if they are keeping on top of their habits.

-3. Application Implementation
+## 3. Application Implementation
-   a.
-Examination of the basic functionalities implemented in the application, such as user authentication and personalized elements (timetable for the UoR Student app or levels for a game).
-Full-screen screen- shots should be provided to demonstrate the technical implementation of these features, facilitating review by displaying the code and its outcomes as shown in Figure 1.

-   b.
-Provide screenshots of users registered in Firebase to illustrate User Authentication as shown in Figure 2.

-c.
-Discussion of two additional features included in the application, showcasing creativity and understanding of the users' needs or en- hancing the gameplay experience.
-Full-screen screenshots should be provided to demonstrate the technical implementation of these addi- tional features, facilitating review by displaying both the code and its outcomes (e.g., Figure 1).
+### a.
+Examination of the basic functionalities

+### b.
+User Authentication

+### c.
+Additional features

+#### i.
+Advanced Authentication

+#### ii.

-4. Conclusions and Future Work
+### 4. Conclusions and Future work

-   a.
-Concluding remarks (Summary of the project outcomes).
+### a.
+Concluding remarks (Summary of the TwentyOneDays outcomes).
+TwentyOneDays sets out to tackle procrastination by empowering users to form and sustain new habits.
+Achieving its objectives of being user-friendly, adaptable, and motivational, the app has made significant strides in enhancing user engagement and facilitating personal growth.

-   b.
+### b.
 Reflection on overall learning experience and achievements.
-   c.
-Future Work (Proposals on any potential future improvements or expansion for the applica- tion including potential updates, new features, and other enhancements).
+The journey of developing TwentyOneDays has been profoundly educational, offering insights into the complexities of app development, user experience design, and the psychology of habit formation.
+The project's challenges have fostered a spirit of creativity and resilience, culminating in the successful realization of the app's core features and the acquisition of positive initial feedback.

+### c.
+Future Work
+The roadmap for TwentyOneDays includes exciting opportunities for expansion and
+enhancement:

+**Enhanced Social Features**: Building on the app's social aspects to encourage community engagement and mutual support among users.

+**Gamification Strategies**: Incorporating elements of gamification to reward progress and celebrate milestones, boosting user motivation.

+**Personalized Insights**: Integrating AI to provide customized advice and insights, making the habit formation process even more tailored and effective.

+**Platform Diversification**: Expanding the app&#39;s availability to web and desktop platforms, increasing its accessibility to a wider audience.

+**Wellness Integration**: Adding features focused on mental and emotional well-being, such as stress management and mindfulness practices, to support users' overall health.

+In conclusion, while TwentyOneDays has successfully met its initial goals, its journey towards facilitating meaningful habit change and personal development is just beginning.
+Future enhancements, guided by user feedback and technological advancements, will ensure that TwentyOneDays continues to be a pivotal tool for individuals seeking to make lasting changes in their lives.